SpongePowered/SpongeDocs/source/plugin/entities/spawning.rst

 The ``createEntity()`` method returns an ``Optional`` as the ``Location`` may not be suitable for spawning an ``Entity``.
 We then just grab our ``Entity`` from the ``Optional`` and can then use ``Extent`` for spawning the ``Entity`` into the world.
 We will need to specify a ``Cause`` for the spawning.
-For spawning ``Entity``\s, it is best to use ``EntitySpawnCause``.
+For spawning ``Entity``\ s, it is best to use ``EntitySpawnCause``.
 In this example, we stated that our entity was spawned from a plugin, however we can make it any cause that best describes why we are spawning this in, such as a mob spawner, or spawn egg.
-It is best to include as much information in the ``EntitySpawnCause``.